sagemath/sage/src/doc/en/reference/repl/environ.rst

 .. envvar:: SAGE_RC_FILE

-  This is a Bash shell script sourced before the command-line launcher imports the Sage library.
-The Bash launcher also reads it before subcommands such as ``sage --python``.
+  This selects the Bash startup script read by the legacy Bash launcher after it sets its environment variables.
 The default value is :file:`$DOT_SAGE/sagerc`.
+The Python command-line launcher ignores this variable and does not read :file:`sagerc`.
+Set environment variables before launching Sage instead; see :doc:`startup`.

 .. envvar:: SAGE_STARTUP_FILE

-  This is a file including commands to be executed every time Sage starts.
+  This is a file containing Sage commands executed when an interactive Sage session starts, including a Sage Jupyter kernel, after the Sage library has been imported.
 The default value is :file:`$DOT_SAGE/init.sage`.
+The Python command-line launcher does not read this file for ``sage -c`` or script execution.

 .. envvar:: SAGE_SERVER